Vendar

 Score drivers

-Public service fit is clear enough for reputation repair, review support, or focused brand protection work.
+Public service fit is clear enough for reputation repair, review support, or focused brand protection work.; Useful Semrush partner profile.; Anonymized high-stakes ORM case examples.; Clear ORM and crisis-management scope.

 Score penalties